vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 141 commits since the previous release, including 53 fixes.
+More than 142 commits since the previous release, including 53 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Thu Jul 25 02:10:17 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Fri Jul 26 02:09:45 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER